apaliwal3/apaliwal3/README.md

 ## 🚀 About Me

-I'm a software engineer driven by curiosity and a passion for creating impactful technology.
-I thrive on turning complex problems into elegant solutions, whether it's building scalable applications, training machine learning models, or crafting seamless user experiences.
+I’m a Computer Science and Data Science graduate, focused on building reliable, high-impact systems at the intersection of software engineering and machine learning.

+My experience spans computer vision for autonomous vehicles, full-stack web development, and data-driven ML modeling.
+I’ve worked in both research-style and production environments—deploying deep learning models on embedded GPUs, migrating large-scale dashboards used by real clients, and building end-to-end applications from database design to deployment.

+I’m especially interested in:

+- Machine learning systems that perform under real-world constraints

+- Computer vision, perception, and generative models

-- 🔭 Currently working on cutting-edge ML projects and full-stack applications
+- Scalable backend and full-stack applications

-- 🌱 Continuously learning and exploring new technologies
-- 💡 Passionate about clean code, system design, and innovative problem-solving
-- 🤝 Open to collaborating on interesting projects and open-source contributions
+- Clean, maintainable code and thoughtful system design

+Outside of coursework, I enjoy shipping projects that combine ML with practical software engineering, contributing to team-based engineering efforts, and continuously leveling up my understanding of how systems behave in production.

+I’m always open to collaboration, internships, and projects that push technical depth and real-world impact.

 ---